OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 This is useful for running multiple workloads delivered with a guaranteed Quality of Service (QoS) through hardware-level isolation.

 {{< alert title="Important" color="success" >}}
 Note: Only certain NVIDIA GPUs support vGPU on MIG instances (e.g., H100).
 Other GPUs may not support MIG-backed vGPU.
 Always check your GPU model and driver version before attempting this setup.
-You can check MIG supported GPUs [here](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#supported-gpus).{{< /alert >}}
+To check MIG-supported GPUs, refer to [NVIDIA's official documentation](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#supported-gpus).{{< /alert >}}

 {{< alert title="Note" color="success" >}}
 For more information about MIG and additional configuration resources, you can check NVIDIA documentation [here](https://docs.nvidia.com/datacenter/tesla/pdf/NVIDIA_MIG_User_Guide.pdf).{{< /alert >}}